drummondlab/drummondlab.github.io/README.md

 IMPORTANT:

 - The title and year values need to be surrounded by double quotes; other field values do not (we are working on figuring out the source of this quirk and eliminating the need for quotes).
-Enclosing any of the values in quotes, however, should never do any harm.surround values with double quotes if the value contains embedded whitespace
+Enclosing any of the values in quotes, however, should never do any harm.
 - key/value pairs in brackets are optional; you may also list the key of an optional pair with no accompanying value

 To get the comma-separated list of authors (which can be quite long for many of our lab's publications) go to the paper's pubmed site, click on "Cite" under "ACTIONS" and copy/paste the full length of authors.
 Note each author is listed lastname first followed by one or two initials, e.g.: